MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-apis-with-rsc.md

 # Receive all channel messages with RSC

+> [!NOTE]
+> This feature is available in public developer preview.

 Using resource-specific consent (RSC) permissions, a bot can now receive a message even when it is not @mentioned by a user.
 Bots can receive all channel messages in a team when consented to and installed.
 Earlier, a bot was only able to receive a message when it was @mentioned by a user.

 RSC enables team owners to consent to more permissions for apps in Teams.
 You can specify permissions that apps require in the application manifest.
-Users review and consent to permissions during the app installation process.
+Users review and consent to permissions when you enable bots to receive all channel messages.

 > [!NOTE]
 > RSC permissions are now extended to bot APIs.
 Earlier, RSC was only applicable to Graph calls for team resources, using the application permissions context.
 For more information, see [resource-specific permissions](~/graph-api/rsc/resource-specific-consent.md).

-### User tenant requirements

 The RSC support for Graph is provided to all users.
-Previously, only Admins were able to grant permission to apps in groups.
+Earlier, only Admins were able to grant permission to apps in groups.

 ## Enable bots to receive all channel messages

-With RSC and existing permissions, bot can receive all channel messages in team.
-This includes the capability to remove bot @mention.

 The `ChannelMessage.Read.Group` RSC permission is added to the app manifest and is now extended to bots.
 Graph applications are able to get all messages in a conversation.
 Bots can receive all messages in a channel without being @mentioned with specific permissions and user consent.